vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_mealie.md

 <img src="images_mealie/mealie_freezer_message.jpg" alt="freezer message" width="400px">

 Other possible messages are:
-* "For tomorrow no recipe found"
+* "For tomorrow no recipe is found."
 * "For tomorrow nothing need out of the freezer for {recipe_name}"

 ### Tag an ingredient